Hometown - YA Fiction - Work in Progress

 blood, the medics, a war.
 I fought to free myself of Coach’s clutches.
 “Not

 that.
 Where does it end?
-How?
-When?
+A war?
 What else has to happen?”

 I said some more things.
 Things I

-don’t quite remember, before Coach dragged me off.
+don’t quite remember, before Coach hauled me off.
 I was kind of dizzy with all

 of it, caught up by the violence, the blood on the grass.
 Some of the guys, the